-The Unified Planning Work Program (UPWP) describes the transportation-related work activities that the Lycoming County Department of Planning and Community Development (PCD) and River Valley Transit (RVT) (with the aid of planning consultants, as necessary) will perform within Lycoming County in State Fiscal Years 2020-2022.
-PCD and RVT staff jointly developed this work program.
+The Unified Planning Work Program (UPWP) describes the transportation-related work activities that the Lycoming County Department of Planning and Community Development (PCD) and River Valley Transit (RVT) (with the aid of planning consultants, as necessary) will perform within Lycoming County in State Fiscal Years 2022-2024.
+PCD and RVT staff jointly developed this work program in coordination with PennDOT District 3-0 and PennDOT Center for Program Development and Management.
 Within Lycoming County, Pennsylvania, the transportation planning process is conducted through the Williamsport Area Transportation Study (WATS).
 WATS was established in 1968.
-The purpose of this document is to describe the transportation planning and programming activities for the period of July 1, 2020 through June 30, 2022 in Lycoming County, and to comply with federal law and regulations.
+The purpose of this document is to describe the transportation planning and programming activities for the period of July 1, 2022 through June 30, 2024 in Lycoming County, and to comply with federal law and regulations.